logzio/documentation/docs/shipping/Other/fluentd.md

 </source>
 ```

-Fluentd is a data collector, which unifies the data collection and consumption.
-This integration allows you to use Fluentd to send logs from your Windows system to your Logz.io account.

 :::note
 Fluentd will fetch all existing logs, as it is not able to ignore older logs.
 :::

 ## Configure Fluentd with td-agent for Windows

 **Before you begin, you'll need**: